yireo/yireo-slides/slides/mucnl/intro1.md

 # What is an unconference?

 ---
+# What is an unconference?
+"a loosely structured conference emphasizing the informal exchange of information and ideas between participants, rather than following a conventionally structured programme of events"

+---
 # Unconference rules
 1. Whoever shows up are the right people
 2. Whatever happens is fine